 Caitlin Gerard (Lizzy Macklin), Julia Goldani Telles (Emma Harper), Ashley Zukerman (Isaac Macklin), Dylan McTee (Gideon Harper), Miles Anderson (The Reverend)

 The mid-19th Century on the American Frontier.
 Lizzy Macklin is a German immigrant who lives with her husband Isaac on a farm in the prairies remote from any town.
 Another couple, Gideon and Emma Harper, move into another cabin a mile from their farm.
 Lizzy is called to tend to Emma whose mind is wandering and may be imagining that she is pregnant.
 Emma then kills herself.
-Left home as Isaac has to travel away for two days, Lizzy’s mental state starts to wander.
+Left on her own as Isaac has to travel away for two days, Lizzy’s mental state starts to wander.
 As it does, the cabin is beset by wolves, the ghost of Emma and demons that live on the prairies, which may or may not all be in Lizzy’s mind

 The Wind was the first fiction film from Emma Tammi who had previously co-directed the documentary Fair Chase (014) and solo directed the documentary Election Day: Lens Across America (2017).
+Subsequent to this, Tammi next went on to direct the reasonable box-office hit of the videogame adaptation Five Nights at Freddy’s (2023) for Blumhouse.

-The Wind is immediately a film about isolation.
-The locale is a single cabin in the midst of a bare prairie plain sometime during the Pioneer Era.
+The Wind is a film about isolation.
+The locale is a single cabin in the midst of a bare prairie plain at some point during the Pioneer Era.
 The outdoors is seen in terms of wide open spaces – shots with characters standing on the edges of the frame and bare empty space between them.
 The neighbouring cabin can only be seen as a distant light on the horizon.
 The whole film moves between this external agoraphobia and an internal paranoia with Caitlin Gerard inside the cabin.
 The soundtrack goes from quietly observed dialogue in the outdoors to the inside of the cabin where even the wind becomes a menacing presence on the soundtrack and Caitlin is subject to a terrifying battering at the door by the wolves outside.

 The film also comes with a deliberately non-linear plot.
 It becomes a puzzle as we try to work out what order events are meant to be transpiring in.
 Gradually, Emma Tammi draws us into a subtly ambiguous mystery along the lines of works like The Innocents (1961), Repulsion (1965), Hour of the Wolf (1968), The Shining (1980) and Lovely Molly (2011).
 We are not entirely sure if Caitlin Gerard is seeing the ghost of Julia Goldani Telles and people turn into demon figures or she is imagining everything.